alhajee/ckan/doc/maintaining/database-management.rst

     ckan -c |ckan.ini| db clean
     sudo -u postgres pg_restore --clean --if-exists -d ckan_default < ckan.dump

-If you're importing a dump from an older version of CKAN you must :ref:`upgrade the database schema <db upgrade>` after the import.
+If you're importing a dump from an older version of FMLD you must :ref:`upgrade the database schema <db upgrade>` after the import.

 Once the import (and a potential upgrade) is complete you should :ref:`rebuild